espocrm/documentation/docs/administration/upgrading.md

 ## Upgrade from UI

+!!! warning

-This is **not recommended** way to upgrade.
+    This is not recommended way to upgrade.
 It may cause problems as the upgrade will be processed in a single web server process.

 #### Step 1.
 Check your current version